marconae/tinypw/README.md

 [██████████████████████░░]  90.8% strong 😎 (81.75 bits entropy)
 ```

-Select character set with mode `-m <mode>` where mode is a combination of letters:
+Define the character set with `-m <mode>` where mode is a combination of letters:

 - `u` = include uppercase `A–Z`
 - `l` = include lowercase `a–z`